Growing Guarana may look challenging, but our informative guide will make it easy for you. Read on to learn How to Grow Guarana.

-Growing guarana is very difficult, if you’re not living humid tropical or subtropical climate.
-It requires very high humidity level, temperature mostly above 20°C, less windy and full sun exposure.
+Growing guarana is very difficult if you’re not living in a humid tropical or subtropical climate.
+This shrub requires a very high humidity level and temperature, mostly above 68°F or 20°C.

-If you want to grow it in temperate climate.
-First of all you’ll need to imitate an environment of a rain-forest, by acquiring a greenhouse and electric humidifiers.
+Suppose you want to grow it in a temperate climate.
+You’ll need to imitate the rainforest environment by acquiring a greenhouse and electric humidifiers.

 Do you want to learn how to grow strawberries indoors year-round?
 Click here

 It is best to feed your beloved Guarana bush sparingly using a slow-time release fertilizer at a 50 percent diluted strength, once in 6-8 weeks in the growing period.

 Tip: Use a good-quality fertilizer only for this plant.
 Avoid using a cheap brand, as heavy salt can kill this rare plant.